Nick-Andrews/Foundery/README.md

  Users of this system need to have a login/password on your website.

 The Wordpress User status of these users is up to you.
-You add users from the Wordpress admin panel Users -> Add New.  *I recommend setting users to the lowest access level: Subscriber.* Wordpress lets you choose Subscriber, Contributor, Author, Editor, Administrator as different user status types.
+You add users from the Wordpress admin panel Users -> Add New.
+Wordpress lets you choose Subscriber, Contributor, Author, Editor, Administrator as different user status types.

 ## Upload the Plugin

 In order to try out this plugin on your Wordpress website, download the .zip folder  and then upload it to your website using Plugins -> Add New -> Upload plugin  from the Wordpress admin panel.

 ## Setting up the Plugin
 The plugin, when activated, will present a menu link in your admin panel showing a small red fire icon.